Hilton Capital Grand Abu Dhabi

 Photograph ©2017 by Brian Cohen.

-…but the other night, I spoke to a friend whom I have known for years and who works at a hotel property — and the friend could not believe how many guests have rearranged the furniture in the guest rooms during the current 2019 Novel Coronavirus pandemic.
+…but I had a conversation with a person who worked at a hotel property; and that person could not believe how many guests had rearranged the furniture in the guest rooms over the years — especially during the 2019 Novel Coronavirus pandemic.

 I did not exactly understand the comment; so I asked for clarification.

-“For example, the bed was moved from being against the wall to being against the window,” my friend told me.
+“For example, the bed was moved from being against the wall to being against the window,” I was told.
 “Or, a dresser was moved to a corner of the room.
 Or, the television was moved from the top of the dresser to the top of the desk.
 Sometimes all of the furniture in the room was rearranged.
 I have never seen so much furniture rearranged in so many rooms.”

-Neither of us could figure out why guests would want to rearrange the furniture in the room — or even leave the furniture rearranged after they checked out of the hotel property — but my friend was not happy about having members of the staff at the hotel property work on rearranging the furniture back to their respective places.
+Neither of us could figure out why guests would want to rearrange the furniture in the room — or even leave the furniture rearranged after they checked out of the hotel property — but that person was not happy about having members of the staff at the hotel property work on rearranging the furniture back to their respective places.

 Hampton Inn Chester